 Clear, precise communication is one best practice of successful overseas manufacturing.
 Miscommunication is the monkey wrench.
 Clearly describing your product specifications can be a challenge in and of itself but that’s only half the battle.
 The challenge on the other end is the accurate comprehending and understanding of those specifications.
-For overseas manufacturing to be successful, the maker must be able to purchase the correct materials, create the proper jigs, shape the right molds, create whatever manufacturing processes are to be used, and proceed with an accurate understanding of what the item should be in the end.
+For overseas manufacturing to be successful, the maker must be able to purchase the correct materials, create the proper jigs, and shape the right molds.
+Furthermore, they must create and utilize the correct manufacturing processes and proceed with an accurate understanding of what the final product should be.
 Factory personnel must thoroughly understand the specifications for these things to happen.

-English is spoken literally the world over and it is said to be one of the most difficult languages to master.
+People speak English literally the world over and say it’s one of the most difficult languages to master.
 Recent figures indicate 73% of the Chinese people in mainland China “speak English”.
 That sounds like quite a lot but there are many levels of being able to “speak English” or any second language.
 There is no breakdown of the number of that 73% who can understand the nuances of the spoken and written English word and definitely no statistics of the number of factory workers who speak English at a level we need.

-Often overlooked, Miscommunication is one of the most common reasons overseas manufacturing can be a challenge.
-Many companies wanting to manufacture their goods overseas get into trouble not realizing the challenges of being understood.
-For example, business owners or buyers can sit down or communicate via email and have a relatively fluid conversation with someone in China but then will be surprised when that same person is unable to thoroughly understand product specifications, testing criteria, inspection criteria, and functional specifications.
+Often overlooked, miscommunication is one of the most common reasons overseas manufacturing can be a challenge.
+Many companies wanting to manufacture their goods overseas get into trouble not realizing the challenges that factories have in not understanding them.
+For example, business owners or buyers can sit down or communicate via email and have a relatively fluid conversation with someone in China.
+However, to their surprise, they later discover that the same person they talked to is actually unable to thoroughly understand product specifications.
+Which consequently means they don’t understand testing criteria, inspection criteria, and thenfunctional specifications of your product.

 So what’s the solution to effective communication in overseas manufacturing?
 ITI Manufacturing.
 ITI has been representing American companies in Asia for over 40 years.
 We know that communicating effectively and thoroughly is one of the cornerstones of successful overseas manufacturing.